pranavgaikwad/kai-eval/runner/README.md

-# Kai Runner
+# Kai Eval Runner

-A TypeScript-based CLI tool for AI-driven code migration and analysis.
-Kai Runner orchestrates task providers to analyze Java codebases, detect migration issues, and generate automated fixes using large language models.
+A TypeScript-based CLI tool for performing and evaluating AI-driven code migration and analysis.

-Two entrypoints:
-- **Generation**: CLI to generate Kai fixes
+There are two main components of this project:
+- **Evaluation**:
-- **Evaluation**: CLI to generate and evaluate Kai fixes (InProgress...)
+  - CLI to evaluate Kai responses that can work with Vscode IDE extension as well as a standalone Kai runner.
+- **[WIP] Standalone kai**:
+  - CLI that runs Kai to fix a given set of migration issues in the project.

 ## Index